 Written by Sonia Su

-In the world of colors, the realm of red offers a captivating spectrum that includes hues like burgundy and maroon, each possessing its own unique allure and personality.
-While these two shades often overlap, distinguishing between burgundy and maroon can be as elusive as it is intriguing.
+In the world of colors, the realm of red offers a captivating spectrum that includes hues like maroon and burgundy, each possessing its own unique allure and personality.
+While these two shades often overlap and are thought of as the same color, distinguishing between them can be as elusive as it is intriguing.

 In this article, we embark on a journey to decode the intricate distinctions between maroon and burgundy, exploring their origins, characteristics, and the delightful world of fashion in which they play pivotal roles.